How Long Does Underwriting Take? A Timeline

 Once the details of your loan and application have been prepared, an underwriter will look over every aspect of your file and verify that you qualify for the loan and that the lender isn’t taking on too much risk by lending to you.

-Underwriters will try to understand three basic things:
+Underwriters will try to find the answer to these three basic questions.

-- How risky you are as a borrower.
-Have you defaulted on loans in the past?
+Have you defaulted on mortgage loans in the past?
 Do you have a strong history of making on-time debt payments?
 What is your credit score?
 These are the types of questions they’ll be looking to answer.

-- If you have the ability to repay the loan on your current income.
-They want to know that your debt-to-income ratio isn’t so high that you’ll have trouble affording your monthly payments.
+Underwriters want to know that your debt-to-income (DTI) ratio isn’t so high that you’ll have trouble affording your monthly payments.
 They’ll also ensure that you have some extra money available, known as reserves, that you could use to cover your mortgage payments if you were to suddenly lose your source of income.

-- The value of the home compared to the loan amount.
 Lenders don’t want to lend more than what the home is worth, because the property acts as collateral in case you default on the loan.
-They’ll look at things like the LTV, how much equity the borrower has in the home and the size of their down payment.
+They’ll look at things like the loan-to-value (LTV), how much equity the borrower has in the home and the size of their down payment.

 How long this stage lasts depends on how long it takes you to get the necessary information to your lender, and how long it takes them to process it.